xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 #### TemplateContext

 `TemplateContext` contains all template contextual information.
-It could be accessed inside template with model's `getContext()`, e.g.:
+It can be accessed inside the template with model's `getContext()`, e.g.:

 ```ftl